-Accommodation: This is the only hotel in the area, a rather neo Victorian establishment, situated on its terrace above the Verdon and across from the vertical cleft in the limestone plateau that marks the entrance to the gorge.
+Accommodation: This is the only hotel in the area, a rather neo Victorian establishment.
+This 2* hotel is situated above the Verdon and across from the vertical cleft in the limestone plateau that marks the entrance to the gorge.
 Good rustic food is the norm, there is a nice terrace bar and there is a pleasing old-fashioned air about the place.

 During the high season it may be necessary to spend two nights in La Palud and do the gorge walk with a taxi transfer back to point Sublime.
 Please note that the hotels restaurant is closed on Wednesday evenings.
 If you happen to be at the hotel on a Wednesday, we will organize for a “cold plate” meal to be left for you in the lounge.

 Today you tackle the traverse of the famous Gorges du Verdon, France's Grand Canyon.
 High up on the towering red and grey limestone walls of the gorge you may even spot rock climbers pitting their skill against the force of gravity.
 The gorge is quite challenging for hikers too, as there are a number of metal ladders to negotiate along the way.
 The walking is not as daunting as it may sound and only a modest head for heights and an ability to walk on rocky paths is required.
 Halfway along is a delightful spot to picnic by the river.
 Then there is a steep, sweaty climb up to La Maline, where from the balcony of the gite there you can in season enjoy an overview of the gorge before debating whether or not to walk the last section on road to La Palud, or take a taxi.
 Approx ascent: 750m /descent: 630m